jacklowe/govrate/README.md

-# govrate
+# GovRate

-web app where you can rate/review governments 👌
+Web app where you can rate/review governments 👌

-frontend uses React & Redux etc.
+Front-end uses React & Redux etc.

-backend is a JavaScript/Node.js API using the Express framework
+Back-end is a JavaScript/Node.js API using the Express framework

-testing with Jest on backend and Jest/Cypress on frontend
+Testing with Jest on backend and Jest/Cypress on frontend

-and a mySQL database :)
+mySQL database for persistence

 http://govrate.co.uk